 Yes.
 By City ordinance, all dogs must be physically restrained at all times, including if the animal is on its own property.
 Acceptable restraint methods include:

+If a wild animal has made an intrusion to your actual living space, call the Liberty Animal Control for assistance removing it from your home.
+You may also call Animal Control if you observe a sick or injured animal in an area that it could potentially cause a public safety or health risk.
 If you are having problems with a wildlife infestation, such as bats in your attic or a family of raccoons living under your porch, you will be directed to contact a professional pest removal company to handle the problem.

 An approved backflow prevention assembly shall be installed where actual or potential hazards to the public potable water system exist.
 The type and degree of protection required shall be commensurate with the degree of hazard.
 (More information on the types of hazards and backflow prevention assemblies is available in the City of Liberty Code Ch.
 29 Water and Sewers; Article 3: Water, Division 2 – Cross Connection Control).
 City Code»